 - Tremors (shakes)

-Drug Detox in Houston, Texas
+Drug Detox in East Texas

 Cypress Lakes Lodge is fully equipped to treat addiction to a range of commonly abused drugs, from prescription painkillers to crack cocaine, and this includes medically supervised detox services.
 In essence, drugs are merely manufactured chemicals that are designed to block or enhance specific receptors in the brain, leading to changes in brain chemistry that cause a “high.”
 But these changes in the brain are also what lead to addiction — your brain becomes accustomed to functioning with drugs, so your whole body struggles during withdrawal and detox.
 It’s vital to go through detox to “reset” your brain and help you learn to feel normal on your own again.